-To fulfil these roles effectively, and measure economic success in a way that fits with what society really wants, Treasury needs to be making decisions based on the right information.
+To fulfill these roles effectively, and measure economic success in a way that fits with what society really wants, Treasury needs to be making decisions based on the right information.
 As the NCC put it, “what is not measured is usually ignored”[iii].
-This can only be addressed via good indicators, monitoring and reporting.
+This can only be addressed via good indicators, monitoring, and reporting.

 For example, Treasury needs to identify how long-term trends in wealth and assets affect UK economic prospects, to set targets and achieve policy goals in the most cost-effective way, and to monitor and report on progress.
 Treasury also needs to benchmark UK progress against other economies.

-In theory, the catalysing effects of better indicators and information could be substantial – driving a number of necessary enhancements in the way that the Treasury delivers economic and fiscal policy.
+In theory, the catalyzing effects of better indicators and information could be substantial – driving a number of necessary enhancements in the way that the Treasury delivers economic and fiscal policy.

 So how are we doing in the UK?

 We’re making progress – but not fast enough.
 The Government’s 2011 Enabling the Transition to a Green Economy report didn’t mention indicators – and the UK still has no clear strategy in place for the development and policy application of such a comprehensive indicator framework.

 The Office for National Statistics (ONS) has broken new ground via its National Wellbeing Programme and (from December 2014) will report against a number of new economic well-being indicators alongside GDP[iv].
 However, these only cover physical and financial assets.

 The NCC has already highlighted the almost complete lack of accounting for natural assets in government policy.
 The ONS has set out its plans for incorporating natural capital into UK Environmental Accounts by 2020[v] and the NCC has made good progress in a number of areas (e.g. its natural asset register, which should inform indicator development).